renpy/renpy/sphinx/source/atl.rst

 expression giving a function.
 Either case is followed by a number, giving the number of seconds the interpolation should take.

-If no warp function is given, the interpolation is run for 0 seconds, using the pause function.
+If no warp function is given, the interpolation is instantaneous.
+Otherwise, it persists for the amount of time given, and at least one frame.

 The warper and duration are used to compute a completion fraction.
 This is done by dividing the time taken by the interpolation by the duration of the